 Can an alderman share confidential information with a group of residents?

-That secrecy also applies to citizens is not true, according to Boogaard.
+That confidentiality also applies to citizens is not true, according to Boogaard.
 'I wouldn't know how.
-The standard I know hangs on a function.
-Anyone who learns something through that function is bound by it and knows the consequences.'
+The standard I know is related to a certain position.
+Anyone who learns something through that position is bound by it and knows the consequences.'
 According to the Penal Code, there is no clear basis for binding citizens to secrecy.
 Boogaard regrets the councillor's conduct and also finds it strange that the municipal council is not allowed to speak, but is allowed to share the information with a select group of residents.

 Meer weten?